-14.2.1 Starting at room temperature, a motor provided with an automatically reset protector is to be energized continuously for 72 hours, during which the winding temperatures are to be monitored.

-14.2.2 A polyphase motor that is not provided with an automatically reset protector in each phase shall also be tested under single-phasing conditions.
+- 14.2.1 Starting at room temperature, a motor provided with an automatically reset protector is to be energized continuously for 72 hours, during which the winding temperatures are to be monitored. - 14.2.2 A polyphase motor that is not provided with a 3-phase protector shall also be tested under single-phasing conditions.
 Each open conductor shall be tested.
 The motor is to be locked and energized with one supply-conductor opened.
 The test duration shall be such that the first and second hour winding temperatures are recorded or until temperatures stabilize, whichever is longer.